-Picking, Storing & Freezing Apples
+Picking, Storing & Freezing Apple Fruit

 The many apple varieties differ widely in appearance, characteristics of flesh, their availability during apple season, and their suitability for different uses.